 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows:

 1. SCOPE OF AGREEMENT.
 Enron and Broker hereby declare their mutual intent to enter into this Agreement on the terms and conditions set forth herein (and in conformity with terms, conditions and factual information set forth in a separate Fee Agreement, credit application or other forms required by Enron to be completed by Broker, which together with this Agreement shall be considered a single agreement for all purposes and shall be referred to herein collectively as this “Agreement”) and to be legally bound by the terms and conditions of this Agreement.
-Broker may evidence such intent by “clicking” on the designated spaces in this Agreement on the Website.
 This Agreement will govern the access and utilization of the Website and any and all Executions entered into by Brokers through the Website.

-2. REPRESENTATIONS, WARRANTIES AND COVENANTS.
+2. REPRESENTATIONS, WARRANTIES AND COVENANTS OF BROKER.
 Broker hereby represents, warrants and covenants as follows as of the date of the acceptance of this Agreement and on each date it submits information to the Website regarding proposed Executions:

 (a) Broker is authorized by one or more Participants to bind such Participant to Transactions at prices and quantities, and upon terms and conditions, available on the Website and Executed by the Broker.
 Broker shall access and utilize the Website solely to Execute on behalf of Participants who have agreed to be bound by the products, prices, quantities, terms and conditions selected by Broker.